 FrontPage Magazine is an online conservative political website, edited by David Horowitz and published by the David Horowitz Freedom Center, a non-profit organization in Los Angeles, California.
 The David Horowitz Center has claimed that the “Left has declared war on America.”
-Some notable writers for FrontPage include Ann Coulter, Robert Spencer and President Trump’s adviser Stephen Miller.
-All of which, who have failed numerous fact checks.
+Some notable writers for FrontPage include Ann Coulter and President Trump’s adviser Stephen Miller.
+All of which, have failed numerous fact checks.

 Funded by / Ownership

 FrontPage Magazine is owned by the David Horowitz Freedom Center, which is a conservative foundation founded in 1988 by political activist David Horowitz and his long-time collaborator Peter Collier.
 It was established with funding from groups including the John M. Olin Foundation, the Bradley Foundation, and the Scaife Foundation.
 Besides FrontPage Magazine, they also run the Questionable Jihad Watch, which promotes negative information towards Islam.
 The David Horowitz Freedom Center is a non-profit that generates revenue through donations.

 Analysis / Bias